woupiestek/midistuff_ts/log.md

 # Midistuff logs

+## 2023-11-2

+Reorganize the file by program: the program determines how the notes sound.
+Takes hashes for deduplication.

+### trying to play midi

+Frustration is increasing.
+Can Deno not do midi?

+- not with web midi api directly
+- not with web midi api in the browser
+- not with web midi api served via https...

 ## 2023-11-1

 There is a web midi api, maybe it works in deno as well.
 I could also run it in